 Most of the Company's business activity is with customers located within Ripley, Dearborn, Ohio, and Switzerland counties.
 Therefore, the Company's exposure to credit risk is significantly affected by changes in the economy in the area.
 The Company considers loans with credit scores below 660 to be subprime.
-Subprime loans make up approximately 24% of the loan portfolio for the years ended 2017 and 2016.
+Subprime loans make up approximately 23% and 24% of the loan portfolio for the years ended 2018 and 2017, respectively.